-- With the coil the whole unit will look like this.
-In that shape it arrives preassembled. - To fasten it to the engine, you have to uncsrew the coil from the late and lift it a little (1-2cm), so that you get access to the fastening holes in the plate below. - Take care not to damage the paint insulation of the coils.
+- The unit will be delivered preassembled, as in the photo. - For mounting the plate at the motor, you have to take off the 3 screws and lift the stator a little (1 cm) from its base to gain access to the holder screws below. - Take care not to damage the paint insulation of the stator coil.